 Stay in touch with people over the phone.
 Ask a family member, friend or neighbour to check in with you over the phone a few times every day.
 Let them know how you are feeling.

-Get any food or medication you need delivered to your home.
+Get any food or medicines you need delivered to your home.
 Ask someone to get these things for you if home delivery is not an option.
 Do not go to the pharmacy or shop yourself as you could put others at risk.